cirrusflyer275ds/ctx-eor-site/docs/customer/trial-status.md

 # Trial Status

-This page allows customers to view the status of all current and past trials initiated through the CTX-EOR platform.
+This page allows customers to view the status of all current and past trials initiated through the Hireway platform.

 ---